FRC1740/Swerve2024/README.md

 int angleForDPad = 0;
 ```
 * Constants
-Constants should be written in PascalCase, so the first letter is uppercase and denoted by starting with a lowercase "k".
+Constants should be written in PascalCase, so the first letter is uppercase and prefixed with a lowercase "k".
 ```java
 public static final double kGyroAngularOffset = Math.PI / 2;
 ```